programmernb-ctrl/cfxlua-vscode/README.md

 # CfxLua (FiveM/RedM) IntelliSense
+### maintained by thirst

+> [!IMPORTANT]
+> This is a fork of the original repository since the original was discontinued i'll try to maintain it for myself.

+> [!TIP]
+> The vsc extension link is the old one and is not updated, i'll release it soon on the marketplace
 ![](https://img.shields.io/visual-studio-marketplace/d/overextended.cfxlua-vscode) ![](https://img.shields.io/visual-studio-marketplace/i/overextended.cfxlua-vscode)

-_This extension is not authored, published, sponsored, nor endorsed by Cfx.re._
+_This extension is not authored, published, sponsored, nor endorsed by Cfx.re. or R*_

 ## Features